ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished the RPS project

 **Thoughts:** I thought that I did everything right, but when I tested "playing again", the game broke.
 I got stuck for a while but after trial and error I understood my mistakes, such as calling a function more than I should have and ways to simplify things with more functions.

+### Day 30: July 16, 2021

+**Today's Progress**: Started the Etch-a-sketch project

+**Thoughts:** Worked more with grid which was cool, understanding how it works a lot more.
+Created a dynamic grid along with the function to change color.
+Next I need to implement a refresh button, and possible a grander color changer.